amakhnev/amakhnev-vorboss/README.md

 Application is deployed into Vercel by connecting Vercel app to Github and managing deployment on push to main.
 The database is deployed to Supabase, with a free tier option.
 Free projects are placed on pause if not used for longer than 7 days.

+## Architectural choices

+Relational database as data storage tier - because of low volume requirement + complexity of domain model.
+External databsae because of the pattern when data is not exclusively changed by FE, and external databasse would add possibility of direct database integration.

+Next.JS as front end with API layer
+- API are not complex and only serving FE.
+- supporting REST architectural principles.
+- easy to manage code, make changes.
+- no SSR or SSG, but options to use both client ans server side if needed.
+- responsive design with help of Tailwind CSS.

+Use of SQL vs ORM.
+- trade off between complexity and fine control on statements execution.
+- had to do mapping, some assumptions (changed data returned from DB) are used downstream in the code

+## What to do next or improve
+- Automate migrations, include into build
+- possibly migrate to ORM
+- Testing - unit tests for API functions
+- Testing - end-to-end testing using ?Cypress?